 If the spots are caused by a pest infestation, you can treat them with an insecticide.
 You can find insecticides at most garden centers.
 Be sure to follow the directions on the label carefully.

-If the spots are caused by a nutrient deficiency, you can treat them by adding the appropriate nutrients to the soil.
+s are caused by a nutrient deficiency, you can treat them by adding the appropriate nutrients to the soil.
 You can find fertilizers at most garden centers.
 Be sure to follow the directions on the label carefully.

 If the spots are caused by physical damage, you can treat them by removing the damaged leaves.
 You can also try to prevent future damage by being more careful with your plants.